-- 1. The Annual Performance Assessment Report (APAR) form for the Scientific Personnel is to be filled by the concerned Administrative Office, the Scientist reported upon, the Reporting Officer and the Reviewing Officer. - 2.
-Part-1 of the APAR is to be filled by the Administrative Office of the Institute/ Headquarters where the Scientist has been working in the period reported upon.
-Since this part involves details of the service of the scientist at various Institutes, his/her academic qualification and the nature of leave availed by him/her, he/she is required to submit all such information to the concerned Administrative Office from time to time. - 3.
-Part-2 of the APAR proforma endeavours at the self-assessment of the Scientist reported upon.
+- 3. Part-2 of the APAR proforma endeavors at the self-assessment of the Scientist reported upon.
 The targets set and the achievements made, along with time spent, against each activity should be given.
 Also, the constraints faced in accomplishing these targets, if any, should be highlighted. - 4.
-The Scientist being reported upon is required to submit a summary report in about 400 words on the most significant accomplishments during the year reported upon. - 5.
-Part-2 is required to be filled by each category of Scientists; and Part 2.1, 2.2 and 2.3 by those Scientists who are holding specific positions such as Director/ Project Director/ Joint Director/ Head of the Regional Stations of the Institutes, Project Coordinator, and Research Management Positions (DDG and ADG) at the ICAR Headquarters, respectively. - 6.
-In Part-3.1 of the APAR proforma, the Reporting Officer is required to write the grade (score) on 1 10 scale against each of the listed indicators under the three parameters in order to more objectively assess the achievements of the Scientist reported upon.
-The grading on each of the three parameters is arrived at by calculating the mean value of the group of indicators (as applicable to the Scientist) included under each of them.
-The overall grading of the Scientist is worked out by adding the mean value of each group of indicators in proportion to the weight factors assigned for each job category of the Scientists. - 7.
-In this part, the Reporting Officer also has to offer his/her comments on general assessment and assign overall grading for the Scientist reported upon. - 8.
+The Scientist being reported upon is required to submit a summary report in about 400 words on the most significant accomplishments during the year reported upon. - 6.
+In Part-3.1 of the APAR proforma, the Reporting Officer is required to write the grade (score) on 1 10 scale against each of the listed indicators under the three parameters in order to more objectively assess the achievements of the Scientist reported upon using weighted average method.
+The final cumulative weighted average can thus be arrived and reported. - 7.
+Additionally, the Reporting Officer has to offer his/her comments on general assessment for the Scientist reported upon. - 8.
 In Part-3.2 of the APAR proforma, the Reviewing Officer shall express his/her agreement or suggest modifications on the assessment made by the Reporting Officer and then indicate his/her final grading.

-Annexure II: Setting Targets
+Annual Performance Assessment Report (APAR) DDGs / ADGs Annexure II: Setting Targets